Jenelle Evans Says Her Mom "Blocked" Her Amid Renewed Drama Over Jace Custody - E! Online

 "I'm pretty pissed," Jenelle said.
 "Jace was living with me the past week, and now circumstances have changed.
 Why have they changed?
 Because my mom can't put down her pride."

 Jenelle explained that after she told a fan earlier this month on TikTok that Jace now lives with her "full-time," Barbara spoke to TMZ to clarify that Barbara herself still has custody.

 According to Jenelle, the tension came to a head on Jan.
-19 when the reality TV personality had intended to pick Jace up from school, but Barbara allegedly changed the plan after mentioning she had learned from a lawyer that Barbara would be in contempt of court if Jace lives with Jenelle before they change the custody agreement.
+19 when the reality TV personality had intended to pick Jace up from school.
+Barbara allegedly changed the plan after mentioning she had learned from a lawyer that Barbara would be in contempt of court if Jace lives with Jenelle before they change the custody agreement.

 "Jace was staying at my house, everything was fine," Jenelle continued.
 "She agreed for him to live with me.
 Now, she's trying to make me look like a dumbass.
 Now she's taking it all back."